 The Canada Council is committed to equity and inclusion, and encourages applications and nominations from artists, groups and organizations from culturally diverse, Deaf, disability and official language minority communities.
 The Canada Council recognizes and affirms the Aboriginal and treaty rights of the Indigenous peoples of this land and encourages applications and nominations from First Nations, Inuit and Métis individuals, groups, and organizations in all its programs.
 Measures are in place in all programs to support these commitments.

 Two Canada Council for the Arts Molson Prizes, in the amount of $50,000 each, are awarded annually to distinguished individuals (one in the arts and one in the social sciences and humanities).
 The prizes are intended to encourage continuing contributions to the cultural and intellectual heritage of Canada.

-The prizes are funded by an endowment from the Molson Foundation, and they are administered by the Canada Council in collaboration with the Social Sciences and Humanities Research Council of Canada (SSHRC).
-The winners are chosen by a peer assessment committee, which is appointed jointly by the Canada Council and the SSHRC.
+The prizes are funded by an endowment from the Molson Foundation and are administered by the Canada Council in collaboration with the Social Sciences and Humanities Research Council of Canada (SSHRC).
+The winners are chosen by a peer assessment committee, which is appointed jointly by the Canada Council and SSHRC.

 Deadline – 5 October 2023

 Your completed nomination form and supporting documents must be submitted by email on or before the deadline date by 11:59 pm (local time).
 Incomplete or late nominations will not be assessed.